sms2000/GPSToggler3/README.md

 ===================================================================

 GPS toggle widget for Android rooted devices.
 It works even for those ROMs and kernels, other software failed.
-It requires the 'su' privilegies only during the very first run (reboot is still required).
+It requires the 'su' privileges (no reboot is required anymore).

 Utilizes parts of 'AndroidProcesses' library code courtesy Jared Rummler from https://github.com/jaredrummler/AndroidProcesses